PatrickDeng0/GomokuAI/README.md

 util.py contains our design of the two classes called StateNode and MCTS, which are imported to example.py.

-For further description, please notice the report.pdf.
+For further description of our heuristic MCTS design, please notice the report.pdf.